benjmin-r/squeakyvessel.com/_posts/2017-01-16-looking-for-new-opportunity-job.md

 I can imagine doing this in a supporting role, as a consultant.
-And I can imagine making this my main focus of my work at a company, that's growing its team and wants to ensure
+And I can imagine making this my main focus of my work at a company, that's growing its team and wants to ensure the longevity of its measures.

 <a name="techevangelism"></a>